 For example, one of the largest credit card companies in the nation advertises a 0% APR on purchases and balance transfers for one year.
 However, the fine print states that it is possible to be approved and only offered a 0% APR on balance transfers for 3 months.
 Another company has taken a similar measure.
 While it advertises a 0% interest rate for one year on purchases and balance transfers, it may approve an applicant and only extend the promotional 0% rate for 6 months.

 Now, more than ever, it is increasingly important to closely review credit card fine print.
-Our website provides guidance on the fees and policies of individual banks to help facilitate the process of making a money saving balance transfer online.
+Our website provides guidance on the fees and policies of individual banks to help facilitate the process of making a money saving

 The Future of No Interest Balance Transfers

 A decade ago, 0% APR offers simply did not exist.
 Introductory rates for purchases and balance transfers were generally in the 3% to 7% range.
 Intense competition led the credit card companies to reduce introductory rates to 0%.
 Now, however, credit card companies are growing more and more reluctant about extending credit at 0% rates.
 Ultimately, this could lead to the complete disappearance of the 0% interest balance transfer.
-Our advice: individuals sitting on high interest debt should act quickly to take advantage of 0% APR balance transfer offers before they no longer exist.
+Our advice: individuals sitting on high interest debt should act quickly to take advantage of

 About Us: Smart Balance Transfers is a Credit Card Depot Inc website.
 Since 2004, Credit Card Depot Inc has provided consumers with credit card information and advice to help them make the best decisions when applying online for credit cards.
 With nearly 50,000 monthly unique visitors, our websites provide us key insights on the credit card market.
 We use this knowledge to help our visitors avoided falling into credit card traps and maximize the money they save by taking advantage of 0% APR credit card offers.